Early Signs of Heart Attack: What Your Body Tells You Weeks Before

 Recognize the early signs of a heart attack and take action to protect your heart health.
 (Image Generated By: Be_FitHut)

-Heart disease is the leading cause of death in the United States, with heart attacks accounting for a significant portion of these fatalities.
+Heart disease is the leading cause of death in the Globally (United states and India), with heart attacks accounting for a significant portion of these fatalities.
 Yet, heart attacks rarely strike without warning.
-Your body often gives subtle, early signs that could save your life—if recognized in time.
+Your body often gives subtle, early signs that could save your life if recognized in time.
 This guide elaborates on these symptoms, offering actionable advice, medical data, case studies, and insights from top U.S. cardiologists.

 The Unspoken Truth About Heart Attacks